eclipse-pass/pass-documentation/developer-documentation/release/README.md

 **The [Publish: Release All](https://github.com/eclipse-pass/main/actions/workflows/pass-complete-release.yml) GitHub workflow will release all projects in the correct order.**

-If a manual release is required, an order must be followed.
+If a manual release is required, a specific order must be followed.
 The Java projects must follow a strict sequence, following its dependency hierarchy.
 Other Javascript based projects can be released in any order.
 Both the Java and non-Java releases can be done in parallel, as there are no direct code dependencies between them.

 1. [`main`](https://github.com/eclipse-pass/main)
 2. Java projects